Energy Parity Games: Computational Complexity of Energy Parity Games

 \section{Computational Complexity of Energy Parity Games}

 We show that the initial credit problem for energy parity games is in NP $\cap$ coNP.
-This may be surprising since exponential memory may be necessary for player~$1$ to win.
-However, winning strategies with a special structure (that alternate between good-for-energy strategies and attractor strategies) can be constructed and this entails the NP upper bound.
+The coNP upper bound follows from Lemma~\ref{lem:one-player-epg-P} showing that in player-1 games, the initial credit problem for energy parity objecitves can be solved in polynomial time, and from the fact that memoryless strategies are sufficient for player~$2$ (Lemma~\ref{lem:player-two-memoryless}).
+The NP upper bound may be surprising since exponential memory may be necessary for player~$1$ to win.
+However, we show that winning strategies with a special structure (that alternate between good-for-energy strategies and attractor strategies) can be constructed and this entails the NP upper bound.
+The details are presented after Lemma~\ref{lem:one-player-epg-P}.

+\begin{lemma} The problem of deciding, given a player-$1$ energy parity game~$G$ and an initial state~$q$, if there exists a finite initial credit such that player~$1$ wins in~$G$ from~$q$ can be solved in polynomial time. \end{lemma}